USAFA-ECE/ece382/docs/Assignments/project.md

 ### Level 1 (40 + 5 Points): Maze Exploration

 Use the tachometers and bump sensors to navigate the maze and return home.
+Imagine you are in uncharted territory with a compass and a GPS receiver, tasked with reaching a designated coordinate.

 **Requirements:**
 - <span style="color:blue"> Implement your code in the `Level1.c` file within the `FinalProject` project.
 Avoid implementing your final project in the Lab 17 files.
 Instructors will review the code inside the `FinalProject` folder.
 (Updated on 24 Nov 2023) </span>